07JNV/AINexus/README.md

 https://pagespeed.web.dev/analysis/https-ainexus--ainexuss-netlify-app/etz9e0519b?form_factor=mobile

-## Optimizatio to decrease load time
+## Optimization to decrease page load time

 declaring the components which is being used in many page at one place and fetching the API only in singal page and serving the data to other pages